 Fair Play For Women actively campaigns on this issue, speaking up for women and girls and engaging with policy makers.

 Government is becoming aware there is a problem and has launched a ‘technical call for evidence’ on toilet provision.
-They are aware that many women want male-free toilets and not mixed-sex noting that “Women are also likely to feel less comfortable using mixed sex facilities and require more space”
+They are aware that many women want male-free toilets.
+They know that so-called gender-neutral changing rooms and toilets are really mixed-sex, noting that “Women are also likely to feel less comfortable using mixed sex facilities and require more space”